-Prior to operating pump, make sure that the shaft rotation, pipe connections, and the relief valve position are in accordance with the appropriate illustrations (Figure 3.4.1).
+Prior to operating pump, make sure that the shaft rotation and pipe connections are in accordance with the appropriate illustrations (Figure 3.4.1).
 In order to change the rotation and/or piping orientation, it may be necessary to remove the piping from the pump or the pump from the mounting.
-(Fittings and flange gaskets, when provided, can be removed from pump.)
+(Fittings (3) and flange gaskets (2), when provided, can be removed from pump.)